fommil/fpmortals/manuscript/wip.md

   }
 ~~~~~~~~

+A> This example is advanced.
+It is possible to read the remainder of the book
+A> without understanding how this example works: you may safely skim the rest of
+A> this section if your brain hurts.

 We can convert from the `Orig` AST into `Patched` by providing a natural
 transformation that batches node starts: